 It’s like the heavens heard my prayers and sent me saviours in the form of Rob and Bobbie – Tim’s parents.
 They knew that Bowser wasn’t a bad boy.
 They knew he didn’t have a vicious bone in his body – he just didn’t want to share me with kids.

-Which is what the vet said when I took him there the day after the incident and I said through a veil of tears ‘what am I supposed to do here, I can’t get him put down.’
-He said that there were two types of dogs, the type of dog that is vicious, that doesn’t just bite, but shakes and shakes – the type of bite that results in stitches and skin grafts, and then there was the type of dog who was simply saying ‘I don’t do kids’.
+This is what the vet said when I took him there the day after the incident, and I said through a veil of tears, ‘what am I supposed to do here?
+I can’t get him put down.’
+He said that there were two types of dogs, the vicious type of dog that doesn’t just bite but shakes and shakes – the type of bite that results in stitches and skin grafts.
+And then there was the type of dog who was simply saying ‘I don’t do kids’.
 He said that what Bowser did was similar to what he’d do in the wild and had a pack of pups, a kind of ‘hey, get outta my face kid’.
 He said the kindest thing we could do would be to find him a new home without kids around.

 I couldn’t have had him put down.
 Not in this lifetime.
 I couldn’t re-home him to an anonymous person – I couldn’t.
 And I count my frickin’ lucky stars every day that Bowser found a wonderful home that would clearly love him as much as I did (minus the cheeseburgers).

 Bowser adjusted well to his new home, having visited it many times over the years and was overjoyed to go on a 5km walk every day.
-If that walk happened to be delayed or missed he would walk himself down to the beach and undoubtedly find a dead fish or something equally as disgusting to roll in.
-This was relayed to me from my in-laws and I would just laugh and laugh – good old Bowz.
+If that walk happened to be delayed or missed, he would walk himself down to the beach and undoubtedly find a dead fish or something equally as disgusting to roll in.
+This was relayed to me by my in-laws, and I would just laugh and laugh – good old Bowz.

 He made a lot of friends on his walk.
 Bobbie had a walking partner who would take Bowser out when Bobbie was away.
 She wasn’t even a dog person, but there was just something about Bowser that you just couldn’t help but like.
 I don’t know if it’s because he’d sit his butt down next to you on the couch, front paws on the floor or the goofy way his gangly old legs would amble up to you looking for a pat on the head and a ‘good boy’.
 He was just an easy dog to be around.

-As Bowser got older the vet would remark on how healthy he was, how good his joints and his heart were.
-Up until his last vet check the vet was still claiming that he rarely sees dogs his age, in that condition – a 15-year-old dog on NO medication.
-That wasn’t due to the good food (as I fed him whatever I could afford and cheeseburgers) and Rob and Bobbie just gave him ‘dog food’.
+As Bowser got older, the vet would remark on how healthy he was and how good his joints and heart were.
+At his last vet check, the vet still claimed that he rarely sees dogs his age in that condition – a 15-year-old dog on NO medication.
+That wasn’t due to the good food (as I fed him whatever I could afford and cheeseburgers – he had a dumpster gut), and Rob and Bobbie just gave him regular cheap ‘dog food’.
 It was all of that walking.
 All of that walking and a whole lot of love.

 (And I simply can’t edit at all from here on in, please excuse any errors)

 And then the phone rang.
-Tim picked it up and it was Rob saying that Bowser had to go the vet.
+Tim picked it up and Tim’s Dad, Rob, said that Bowser had to go to the vet.
 He’d likely had a stroke in the nite and couldn’t move his back end Tim could not even tell me without bursting into tears.

 We hopped in the car and got there as soon as we could.
 He was lying on a soft bed in the garage.
-He tried to get up when I came in but he couldn’t and before I could even say anything I curled up on the bed next time and just said held him.
+He tried to get up when I came in, but he couldn’t and before I could even say anything, I curled up on the bed next time and just held him.
 He was still here.

 Rob said that Bowser had seemed a bit disoriented but clearly regained a bit of energy when we came in – he undoubtedly recognized us.
-We couldn’t get into the vet until 12 and it was 9 – so I knew we had some time.
-If he had been in pain I don’t know what I would have done, I would have done anything to end it for him.
-Luckily he was just lying there, taking big breaths with that big strong heart.
-He looked at me and give me 2 licks and then his focus drifted off.
+We couldn’t get into the vet until 12, and it was 9 – so I knew we had some time.
+If he had been in pain, I don’t know what I would have done, I would have done anything to fix him.
+Luckily, he was just lying there, taking big breaths with that big strong heart.
+He looked at me and give me 2 licks, and then his focus drifted off.

 We lay there for hours.
-Tim got him and I a blanket as it was cold in the garage and we lay there under that blanket on his old dog bed and talked.
+Tim got him and me a blanket as it was cold in the garage, and we lay there under that blanket on his old dog bed and talked.
 We shared stories.
 We talked about all of the good times we’d had.
 It felt good to see him close his eyes and drift off to sleep.
-It was clear that my presence was calming for him and we just lay together and I rubbed those old bones and that lovely thick old coat.
+It was clear that my presence was calming for him, and we just lay together, and I rubbed those old bones and that lovely thick old coat.

 And then it was time.
 We took him to the vet and laid him on the floor on a soft blanket that the vet had readied for us.
 I curled up on the floor with him and held him as much as I could.

-The vet came in and said that it was clear that Bowser had a strong mind and a strong heart, but his body was done and the kindest thing we could do would be to make this process easier for him.
+The vet came in and said that it was clear that Bowser had a strong mind and a strong heart, but his body was done, and the kindest thing we could do would be to make this process easier for him.
 He gave him a tranquillizer to relax him.
-In the few minutes it took to kick in I held him in my arms, as close as I could.
-When his head started to wobble I held onto it close to my chest and held him tight to me.
-I wanted his last thoughts and last breaths to be of me; to smell me, to hear me, that girl who has loved him for so long – his soul mate.
+In the few minutes it took to kick in, I held him in my arms as close as I could.
+When his head started to wobble, I held onto it close to my chest and held him tight to me.
+I wanted his last thoughts and breaths to be of me, to smell me, to hear me, that girl who has loved him for so long – his soul mate.

-The vet gave Bowser the last needle and in a matter of seconds, it was done.
-I heard this ringing in my ear that very instant and I knew that it was done.
-I kissed his velvet-soft ears, kissed his sweet puppy smelling forehead and wiped away his tears that had rolled down his face – yes, tears.
+The vet gave Bowser the last needle, and in a matter of seconds, it was done.
+I heard this ringing in my ear that very instant, and I knew that it was done.
+I kissed his velvet-soft ears, kissed his sweet puppy-smelling forehead and wiped away the tears that had rolled down his face – yes, tears.

 I stood up and looked at him, bent down one more time to just absorb his very essence and then walked away.